rubymonsters/ruby-for-beginners/22_scopes.md

 Since we have now talked about methods, we can also discuss another important
 concept: scopes.

-Wikipedia says: "In programming, the scope of a name is the part of a program where the name is valid: where the name can be used to refer to something else." (slightly modified to use our own terminology)
+Wikipedia says: *"In programming, the scope of a name is the part of a program where the name is valid: where the name can be used to refer to something else."* (slightly modified to match our own terminology)

 You can think about a scope as of a sphere, a bubble, or a room (with no windows, and doors closed): Certain names, like variable names, are "known" and